Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Thus if the reinforcement is (1 / 2) inch diameter steel cable the required number of cable windings per m of wall height is:

-(21.834 cm^2 / m) / (1.2668 cm^2 / cable turn)
+(43.668 cm^2 / m) / (1.2668 cm^2 / cable turn)

-= 17.2 cable turns / m
+= 34.4 cable turns / m

 DOME WEIGHT:

 The inside bottom of the dome is formed from horizontal tie rods.
 In addition to balancing radial forces these tie rods support the lower layer of sand bags.
-These sand bags also prevent large dislodged roof pieces penetrating the FNR primary pool inner ceiling and falling into the primary sodium pool.
+These sand bags also prevent large dislodged roof pieces penetrating the FNR sodium pool inner ceiling and falling into the sodium pool.

 The FNR foundation is gravity drained to a discharge point which is above the maximum posssible elevation of the surrounding water table.

-Above the pool deck there are both inner sheet stainless steel wall and the outer gas tight sheet metal wall separated by 1 m of compressible ceramic fiber thermal insulation.
-The outer sheet metal wall must be continuously edge soldered and bubble tested to be gas tight.
-There is a gas tight flexible connection between the pool deck and the inner stainless steel wall of the primary sodium pool.
+The outer sheet metal wall covering must be continuously edge soldered and bubble tested to be gas tight.
+There is a gas tight flexible connection between the pool deck and the inner stainless steel wall covering of the sodium pool.

 The wall space containing the fiberfrax ceramic insulation contains argon at slightly above atmospheric pressure.
-The inner sheet stainless steel wall is used to contain the neutron activated sodium vapor within the primary sodium pool space.
+The inner sheet stainless steel wall is used to contain the neutron activated sodium vapor within the sodium pool space.
 The outer sheet metal wall is used to contain the argon and exclude air.
 The inner sheet stainless steel wall normally operates at about 460 deg C and the outer sheet metal wall normally operates near ambient temperature.

 The argon pressure inside the fiberfrax will tend to drive the inner and outer stainless steel wall coverings apart.
 These stainless steel sheets must each be independently screwed into the fiberfrax with self tapping screws.
 Higher density and thicker fiberfrax is chosen for this semi-structural purpose.